 How it works

 A nursing supplementer lets a baby get any supplement he needs at the breast without using bottles.
-The supplementer container hangs around your neck and tubing delivers small amounts into your baby’s mouth while he breastfeeds.
+The supplementer container holds the milk, which travels through a tube into your baby’s mouth while he breastfeeds.
 As he swallows, he continues sucking, stimulating your milk production.
-This also saves you time.

 To hold the tube in position some mothers use fabric sticking plasters cut from a long strip.
 They thread the tube under the non-sticky sections.